RozaHasso/dtu_mlops/s1_development_environment/terminal.md

    2. Change the bash script to call your python program you just wrote.

    3. Try to Google how to write a simple for-loop that executes the python script 10 times in a row.
+Not working for me